SGSSGene/fmindex-collection/README.md

 ### Memory requirements for ~103Mega Basepair and 16x suffix array sampling, in bidirectional index
+The suffix array requires roughly 52MB of memory, and the dense suffix array requires roughly 22MB of memory.

 | Name                             | 103MB  |  bits |
 |----------------------------------|--------|-------|
 | **Naive**                        | 8411MB | 653.3 |